moq-wg/moq-transport/draft-lcurley-warp.md

 ## Congestion Response at Relays

 TODO: Refer to {{priority-congestion}}.
 Add details describe relays behavior when merging or splitting streams and interactions with congestion response.

 # Messages
-Both unidirectional and bidirectional Warp streams are sequences of length-deliminated messages.
+Both unidirectional and bidirectional Warp streams are sequences of length-delimited messages.

 ~~~
 Warp Message {